-I love making software, and FareHarbor was my baby.
+Getting to make FareHarbor was one of the great joys of my life.
 As the founding designer I got to be extremely particular, and designed or led every feature we built.
 For years, I wrote every line of our CSS.
 It was a busy time.

 Software is fleeting, especially on the web.
 Sometimes I'm envious of designers of “real” things – a can opener or a bridge doesn't get quietly wiped away with an update, even if that update is for the better.